Preprocessor#

 Object-like#

-#defineidentifier replacementAfter this line, anytime identifier appears in the source code, it will be replaced by replacement
+#defineidentifier replacementAfter this directive, each occurrence of identifier in the source code is replaced by replacement.

 #defineidentifierEquivalent to